JohnSnowLabs/langtest/docs/pages/docs/one_liner.md

 ### One Liner - Summarization

-Try out the nlptest library on the following default model-dataset combinations for Summarization.
-To get a list of valid dataset options, please navigate to the [Data Input docs](https://nlptest.org/docs/pages/docs/data).
+Try out the LangTest library on the following default model-dataset combinations for Summarization.
+To get a list of valid dataset options, please navigate to the [Data Input docs](https://langtest.org/docs/pages/docs/data).

 <div id="one_liner_text_tab" class="tabs-wrapper h3-box">
   <div class="tabs-header">